March 2015 United Kingdom budget

 The 2015 United Kingdom budget was delivered by George Osborne, the Chancellor of the Exchequer, to the House of Commons on Wednesday, 18 March 2015.

-It was the sixth and final budget of the Conservative–Liberal Democrat coalition government formed after the 2010 general election, and also the sixth to be delivered by Osborne.
+It was the sixth and final budget of the Conservative–Liberal Democrat coalition government formed following the 2010 general election, and also the sixth to be delivered by Osborne.

-After the UK general election a second 2015 budget to be presented by Chancellor George Osborne was announced for 8 July 2015.
+Following the UK general election a second 2015 budget to be presented by Chancellor George Osborne was announced for 8 July 2015.